-Passenger Airline revenues increased by approximately \$2,371,000 for fiscal year 2022 and decreased by approximately \$1,360,000 for fiscal year 2021.
-Passenger Airline revenues include landing fees, terminal rentals, and apron rentals, net of an airline net revenue share.
-Passenger Airline revenue divided by fiscal year enplanements results in the Airport's Cost Per Enplanement (CPE).
-The calculated CPE for fiscal years 2022, 2021 and 2020 are \$12.07, \$22.08, and \$11.35, respectively.
-The decrease in CPE for fiscal year 2022 is primarily a result of stimulus funds used to reduce the cost for the airlines that operate at PVD.
-The increase in the CPE for fiscal year 2021 is primarily a result of the reduced enplanement levels due to the COVID-19 pandemic and related travel restrictions.
+Passenger Airline revenues include landing fees, terminal rentals, and apron rentals, net of an airline net revenue share and incentives.
+Passenger Airline revenue divided by fiscal year enplanements is the basis for the Airport's Cost Per Enplanement (CPE).
+The calculated CPE for fiscal years 2024, 2023 and 2022 are \$8.65, \$\$9.71, and \$12.07 respectively.
+The reduction in CPE is primarily a result of prudent cost management and stimulus funds used to subsidize the cost for the airlines operating at PVD.